zeam-vm/GPU-Erlang-WS-2018/description.md

 We have proposed to convert an Elixir code using Flow to a GPU executable code because such an Elixir code fits the SIMD architecture that is adopted as GPUs.

+We have shown a demonstration benchmark using the Logistic Maps.
+We describe the native code in our benchmark in Rust using Rustler and ocl.
+This leads to awesome easiness of setting.

 We have conducted the performance evaluation of the experimental implementation of GPGPU by Elixir and Rustler.
 We have got the following results: